mattermost-community/mattermost-plugin-splunk/README.md

 In production, deploy and upload your plugin via the Mattermost System Console.
 See the [Mattermost Developer documentation](https://developers.mattermost.com/integrate/plugins/using-and-managing-plugins/) for details.

+## License

+This repository is licensed under the [Apache 2.0 License](https://github.com/mattermost/mattermost-plugin-splunk/blob/master/LICENSE).

-## Help and support
+## Get Help

 For questions, suggestions, and help, visit the [Splunk Plugin channel](https://community.mattermost.com/core/channels/plugin-splunk) on our Community server.
 To report a bug, please open a GitHub issue.

-## License

-This repository is licensed under the [Apache 2.0 License](https://github.com/mattermost/mattermost-plugin-splunk/blob/master/LICENSE).

-## Contributing

-This plugin contains both a server and web app portion.
-Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

-## Help wanted
+## Help Wanted

 If you're interested in joining our community of developers who contribute to Mattermost, check out the current set of issues that are being requested.
 You can also find issues labeled "Help Wanted" in the Jira repository that we have laid out the primary requirements for and could use some coding help from the community.